Emergency Planning

 The risk register is based on national guidance and developed locally to determine what are our most likely risks in Kent.
 This may include risks such as flooding, severe weather or loss of utilities.

-There is also a local Community Risk Register for Ashford [pdf] 238KB which details the main risks for the Ashford borough.
-This document can be used by local parishes and community groups to help write your own Community Resilience Plans.
-Further information of this can be found on our Community Emergency Plans page.
+There is also a local Community Risk Register for Ashford which details the main risks for the Ashford borough.
+This document can be used by local parishes and community groups to help write their own Community Plans.
+Further information on this can be found on our Community Resilience page.

 Business Continuity Management

-Business Continuity is a process that helps keep an organisation going even when an emergency or incident happens, such as staff shortages or loss of IT systems or buildings we work from.
+Business Continuity is a process that helps keep an organisation going even when an emergency or incident happens, such as staff shortages, loss of office buildings or IT failures.

 The council puts in place business continuity plans that identifies what our critical functions are.
-It then manages the risk to the delivery of these essential services, such as benefits and housing and ensures an effective recovery plan is in place after the incident.
+It then manages the risk to the delivery of these essential services, such as benefits and housing and ensures an effective recovery plan is in place after the incident to get back to normal as quickly as possible.

 Contact us